ikskuh/trainOS/README.md

 Also it leaks memory.
 A lot of memory.

 ## Todo List
-- Fixing Memory Leaks
-- Adding support for Modules
+- Fix memory leaks
+-- Validation code leaks memory
+-- ???
+- Improve virtual machine / trainScript
-- Adding support for Pointer Types
+-- Add support for pointer types
+-- Restructre code execution into loop-based execution instead of a recursion-based one -- Add support for feature restriction
+-- Add JIT compiler with thunkers
--
+- Improve kernel
+-- Add support for "delegates" (callback + state): `void callback(void *state)

 ## Guidlines
 - Calls to `die` or `die_extra` should follow the following scheme: `ContextName.ErrorName`